afgbeveridge/EsotericLanguagesToolkit/README.md

 The stats api (which is still a WIP), uses Celery to start a worker, and MongoDB as its persistent store.
 The discovery API uses JSON files for storage, and uses Python threads to handle RabbitMq communications.

+The execution service, on the other hand, is a .net core c# 8 API, using web sockets.